sniperHW/netgo/README.md

 # Network utility for go

-use `type Socket interface` for block socket
+`Socket` for synchronize socket

-use `type AsynSocket struct` for async socket
+`AsynSocket` for asynchronize socket